TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 1/1 Samuel 1.17.md

 ---

-Then Eli answered and said, Go in peace; and the God of Israel grant thy petition that thou hast asked of him.
+Then Eli answered, "Go in peace; and may the God of Israel grant your petition that you have asked of him."